oicr-ibc/cssscl/README.rst

 Tested environments
 ====================

    | Distributor ID: Debian/Ubuntu
    | Description: Debian GNU/Linux 8.1 (jessie) / Ubuntu 12.04.3 LTS
    | Release: 8.1 64-bit / 12.04 64-bit
-Codename: jessie / precise
+   | Codename: jessie / precise

+`Quick deployment and testing using Docker (small file) <https://github.com/oicr-ibc/cssscl/wiki/Quick-deployment-and-testing-using-Docker>`_

 We have also setup two pre-build environments for the quick deployment and testing one uses docker and another a vm, for more information please see the instructions below.